Lives Can Be Made—or Broken—Based on How We Approach Kids And Their Education

 A Note on the Recent Discourse

-If school psychologists are believing that many students receiving services don’t truly need them, it may be that they are pushing back on the tendency for the systems to over-accommodate emotions.
+And, if school psychologists are believing that many students receiving services don’t truly need them, it may be that they are pushing back on the tendency for the systems to over-accommodate emotions.
 This over-accomodation is damaging to kids with anxiety, actually.
 But it also may reflect a lack of understanding about profiles like dyslexia and the nuanced needs that come with them.
 And that misunderstanding is not benign—it’s harmful.

 What Needs to Change